ywangd/stash/README.md

     * **Pipes** to chain commands, e.g. `find . -name "*.txt" | grep interesting`
     * **IO redirect** (actually just Output redirect), e.g. `ls *.py > py_files.txt`.
       Input redirect can be achieved by using pipes.
+        - It is possible to redirect to the Pythonista builtin console, e.g. `ls > &3`
     * Bang(!) to search command history, e.g. `ls -1`, `!l`.
 Bang commands like `!!` and `!-1` also works.